esarks/SkylerThomas2/00_introduction-secular.md

 Now, I need to be honest with you about something: this is a book about finding something more.
 And that "something more" is a spiritual connection—but probably not the kind you're thinking of.

 This isn't about religion.
 It's not about joining a church or converting to any particular faith tradition.
 But yes, I'm going to introduce you to some faith-based authors.
-Yes, I'll cite scriptures from the Holy Bible.
+Yes, I'll cite passages from the Holy Bible.
 Because these ancient texts and thinkers have mapped this journey before us, and their wisdom matters.

-But here's what this book IS about: introducing you to a God who created you and loves you exactly where you are right now.
+Here's what this book IS about: introducing you to a God who created you and loves you exactly where you are right now.
 Not where you should be.
 Not where you wish you were.
 Right where you are.

 **If you've never been to church**, that's okay.
 You might actually have an advantage—fewer bad experiences to unlearn.